A Brief History of Kissing

 My patient/anthropologist explained to me that our cave men ancestors used smell as a protective device.
 When our ancestors went out hunting for food (Kroger and Safeway were not yet around) and came across a sabre tooth tiger carcass, one would think that they would be thrilled that their hunt was over.
 No spearing, no stabbing, no bloody mess.
 They could immediately determine if the flesh of the dead animal was safe or unsafe to eat by simply smelling it.
 Meat which is in the process of rotting contains the chemicals cadaverine and putrescine.
 They are produced by anaerobic bacteria which take over the dead proteins of flesh.
 The by-products of this rotting process are Volatile Sulfur Compounds.
 Consequently, if the carcass stunk, it did not pass the smell test.
 Our ancestors knew from experience that if they took home that smelly carcass and the family ate it, they would either become violently ill or become extinct.
 Consequently, when we experience bad breath, our first natural reflex is to back off as our brain flashes “WARNING: DANGER!”.

-Fortunately, TheraBreath Oral Rinse and TheraBreath Toothpaste eliminate and prevent all types of nasty mouth odors so that you'll always be at your highest level of kissability.
-I can't guarantee that you'll get more kisses - but I absolutely guarantee that your breath will be fresh and clean!
+Fortunately, TheraBreath Oral Rinse and TheraBreath Toothpaste target and help to prevent all types of nasty mouth odors so that you'll always be at your highest level of kissability.
+I can't guarantee that you'll get more kisses - but I absolutely guarantee that your breath will be fresher and cleaner!